gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 .sch-bak        # Backup of a schematic file. sym-lib-table fp-info-cache   # A cache file with info about footprints.
 This file is rebuilt often by KiCAD.
+.kicad_wks      # A schematic page template file.
+These can be used in the File->Page Settings window within EEschema.
 ```

 KiCAD expects the PCB filename to have the same basename (i.e. excluding the `.pcb`) as the project file (`.pro`).
 This has to be true if you want to open the PCB from the KiCAD application by pressing the `PCB Layout Editor` button.